Love & Harvest

 top 12 easy chinese recipes

-When you’re in the Asian grocery store, there’s many Chinese cooking wine.
-Two of my favourite I like to use are these two: Qian Hu Chinese Shaohsing Rice Cooking Wine and Premium Shaoxing Rice Chinese Cooking Wine.
+Shaoxing rice wine is used in the marinade.
+Two great options: Qian Hu Chinese Shaohsing Rice Cooking Wine and Premium Shaoxing Rice Cooking Wine.

 Load Metrics (uses 8 credits) KEYWORD easy chinese food recipes top 12 easy chinese recipes traditional chinese food menu